broadinstitute/StrainGE/docs/index.rst

 Citation
 --------

-If you use StrainGE in your project, please consider citing our publication: TODO
+If you use StrainGE in your project, please consider citing our publication:

+   Dijk LR van, Walker BJ, Straub TJ, Worby C, Grote A, Schreiber HL, et al. StrainGE: A toolkit to track and characterize low-abundance strains in complex microbial communities. bioRxiv.
+2021 Feb 14;2021.02.14.431013.

 Indices and tables
 ------------------